rastrr-editor/client/README.md

 This project is implemented following the [Feature-Sliced Design](https://feature-sliced.design/) methodology.

-**Disclaimer:** the project was originally implemented using Svelte 3 without SvelteKit, you should check [the initial version of the source code](https://github.com/rastrr-editor/client/tree/svelte-spa).
+**Disclaimer:** the project was originally implemented using Svelte 3.
+The initial version of the source code can be found [here](https://github.com/rastrr-editor/client/tree/svelte-spa).

 ### Pages